-Desire drives believers to PRAY.
-And any church historian will tell you that every great move of God, beginning with the early church in the famous upper room (Acts 2) was preceded by an intensity of prayer and worship.
+That’s why desire drives believers to PRAY.
+We pray out of a sense of need, because we want to see things happen that aren’t already happening.
+And any church historian will tell you that every great move of God, beginning with the early church in the upper room (Acts 2) was preceded by an intensity of prayer and worship.

-Desire is always about super-abundance.
 Living on that line between what I have and what I want is such a tender, delicate dance.
-It doesn’t help that the whole concept of MORE has been unfortunately polarizing in many Christian circles, drawing some into self-seeking prosperity teaching and repelling others out the other end into a harsh, fatalistic view of God’s sovereignty in which simply “accepting our lot in life” seems to be the most “spiritual” thing we can do.
-Without even wanting to, I think many of us by osmosis have absorbed bits of teaching that have actually crippled our thinking in this area.
+It doesn’t help that the whole concept of MORE has been unfortunately polarizing in many Christian circles, drawing some into self-seeking prosperity teaching and repelling others out the other end into a passive, fatalistic view of God’s sovereignty in which simply “accepting our lot in life” seems to be the most “spiritual” thing we can do.
+I personally don’t think either of these viewpoints are either Biblical or healthy.

 I’ve become convinced that regardless of what’s in store for me, I am still responsible to entrust my deepest desires to God.
 If I don’t allow him access to those deep places, my pain and disappointment and longing cannot metamorphosize into something beautiful.

 Only the ashes held open-handed can catch the transforming wind of his goodness.
 Only the hands held out empty can receive the oil of his gladness in place of despair.
 As Charles Spurgeon wrote, “it is our Lord’s office to bind up the broken-hearted, and he is gloriously at home at it”.
 In this beautiful process, I alone am responsible to throw open the door of my heart and let him in.
 Nobody else can make that choice for me.